 Creating a job description sets employment expectations and can help in performance management of your new hire.
-Tips, resources and a template are available at Why do job descriptions matter?
+Tips and resources are available at Why do job descriptions matter?

 - Employee or self-employed contractor status

-If your new hire your an employee or a self-employed contractor?
-It is important to know the rules from the perspective of Canada Revenue Agency (CRA), the Workers’ Compensation Board and the Employment Standards Act.
-The status determines if you or the new hire is responsible for payroll deductions, WCB premiums and what parts of the employment are protected by employment standards.
+Is your new hire your employee or a self-employed contractor?
+It is important to know the rules from the perspective of Canada Revenue Agency (CRA), the Workers’ Compensation Board and the Employment Standards Code.
+The status determines if you or the new hire is responsible for payroll deductions (eg., EI premiums, CPP contributions), WCB premiums and what aspects of the employment are protected by labour standards.

 Open a payroll account with Canada Revenue Agency (CRA) for the source deductions you will deduct from your employee's paycheque.
 You will remit both the employer- and employee-portions of these deductions to CRA.
 Call 1-800-959-5525 or register online.

 To know how much income tax to deduct, have your employee complete a TD-1 form for both federal and Manitoba personal income taxes.
 You don’t need to send the forms to CRA; simply keep them on file.

 CRA has an online payroll deductions calculator to help know the amounts for Employment Insurance (EI) premiums and Canada Pension Plan (CPP) contributions.

 You can also type 'payroll' in the filter on CRA's Business Video Gallery to access details about payroll obligations.

 You may not have registered with the Workers Compensation Board (WCB) as a sole proprietor.
 In Manitoba, close to 80% of workplaces must register for workers’ compensation coverage.
 Unless your type of business is on the list of industries exempt from WCB, as soon as you hire an employee, you must open a WCB account.
 Review the list of compulsory industries.